pytchlang/pytch-vm/doc/source/user/stage.rst

 that to switch to the first backdrop, use ``self.switch_backdrop(0)``;
 to switch to the second backdrop, use ``self.switch_backdrop(1)``; and so on.

+.. function:: self.next_backdrop()

+Switch to the next backdrop in the Stage's list of backdrops.
+If the Stage is already showing its last backdrop, switch to showing the first one.

+.. function:: self.next_backdrop(n_steps)
+   :noindex:

+Switch to the backdrop ``n_steps`` later in the Stage's list of backdrops.
+If this takes you beyond the end of the list, wrap back round to the start as if in a circle.
+You can use a negative number as ``n_steps`` to move to an *earlier* backdrop; for example, ``self.next_backdrop(-1)`` will change to the *previous* backdrop.